Saddle-To-Saddle Dynamics in Deep ReLU Networks: Low-Rank Bias in the First Saddle Escape: Low Rank Bias and Approx. Linearity of the Escape Directions

 \begin{proposition} Given a depth $L$ network with $\mathcal{L}_0(\theta) = -s_0 $ for $s_0 > 0$ and $\|\theta\|^2 = L$, we can construct a network of depth $L + k$ for any $k \geq 1$ with parameters $\theta'$ that satisfies $\|\theta'\|^2 = L+k$ and $\mathcal{L}_0(\theta')\leq \mathcal{L}_0(\theta)$.
 Therefore, the optimal escape speed $s^*(L)$ is a non-decreasing function.

 Furthermore, in the deeper network, we have $\Rank(Z_{L'}) = \Rank W_{L'} = 1$ for all $L' \geq L $ and $Z_{L'}=Z^\sigma_{L'}$ for all $L'>L$. \end{proposition}

-To construct the deeper network, we first transform the last weights $W_L$ to be rank 1 (this is possible without increasing $\mathcal{L}_0$), and we then add rank 1 weights in the additional layers.
-Some very similar structures have been used in previous work \cite{jacot_2022_BN_rank,bai_2022_depth_embedding}.
+To construct the deeper network, we first transform the last weights $W_L$ to be rank-one (this is possible without increasing $\mathcal{L}_0$), and we then add rank-one weights in the additional layers.
+Some very similar structures have been used in previous work \citep{jacot_2022_BN_rank,bai_2022_depth_embedding}.